Spring tides, neap tides, and king tides

 Neap tides: the pulls fight each other

 At first and last quarter moon, the sun sits at right angles to the moon and partly cancels it.
-The result is neap tides: the flattest curve of the month, with modest highs and lows and gentler currents.
-If you need the calmest window for work near the waterline, neaps are it.
+The result is neap tides: the flattest tide-height curve of the month, with modest highs and lows.
+Tidal currents are often gentler too, but river flow, wind, and local geometry can override that pattern—check a current prediction when flow is the decision.

 King tides: add perigee